bentodaniel/contraBOT/README.md

-# discord_voice_manager
+# discord_price_checker_bot
-A Discord bot that manages voice channels
+A Discord bot that checks the price of items